-The evidence in Panel B of Table 2 confirms the robustness of the result by presenting equally-weighted alphas.
-Overall, the economic significance of our findings remains the same, which varies around 1.1% per month, but the statistical significance decreases slightly (the t-statistics is 1.905 in the Fama and Frech Five-Factor Model).
-Nevertheless, other risk factors are not able to capture the information embedded in MFID (see Figure A.5.).
 In Panel C, we detail the risk loadings from the value-weighted risk-adjusted long-short returns.
 We document that the returns are mainly driven by the negative exposure to momentum (UMD), betting-against beta (BAB), and operating profitability (ROE).
-In particular, the result of momentum and BAB is intuitive.
-Stocks with a low exposure to MFID are those that perform well when MFID is low (good state) and bad when MFID is high (bad state).
-In other words, stocks with high exposure to MFID are those that outperform when the rest of the market is doing poorly.
+In particular, the evidence of momentum and BAB is intuitive.
+For instance, the stocks that exhibit a low exposure to MFID are those that perform well when MFID is low (good state) and bad when MFID is high (bad state).
+These are stocks in the long-leg of the momentum portfolio and vice versa.
+This explains, for instance, the negative loading on the momentum factor.

 In conclusion, the results imply that higher-exposure stocks are a hedge against bad times.
 This, however, goes against a risk-based theory of asset pricing, in which one predicts low expected returns for stocks that provide a hedge against bad times.
 One could imagine that investors switch their portfolios in a bad state of the world and buy assets that performed well; assets that increase in value when MFID increases.
 Therefore, we conclude that the best possible explanation for the observed variation in returns is a behavioral story.
 However, the risk-adjusted returns are significant even after controlling for short- and long-term behavioral factors (Daniel et al., 2020).
 This implies that MFID captures a behavioral-style factor that is not captured by established measures.

 One of the issues of asset-pricing models is the practical implementations.
 This revolves around the question of how certain investors can be that a specific stock in a specific decile sorted on exposure to MFID remains in that decile one year later.
 High persistence is also important when interpreting the evidence in an equilibrium model, they are a good proxy for conditional betas, such as in the ICAPM (see Merton, 1973).
 We calculate the transition matrix in Figure 7.